EABruton/express-waitlist/README.md

 Before you start the application, you will need to create an env file.
 See the [section on env files](#env-files) for details.

-You will also need to:

-1. Have [Docker](https://www.docker.com/) installed and running
+You will also need to have [Docker](https://www.docker.com/) installed and running

 **NOTE**

 If you plan to run any of the automated testing steps, you'll need to install npm packages via:

 ```bash